rkladhar/DatabaseSystemsProject/README.md

 2. Set the configuration properties to point to RailwayApplication.java which is the application file for this project
 3. Run the commands 'mvn clean' and 'mvn install' in the terminal
-3. Install Angular CLI by running this command in the terminal - npm install -g @angular/cli@7.0.0
+3. Install Angular CLI by running this command in the terminal: npm install -g @angular/cli@7.0.0
 4. Navigate to the folder 'frontend' by running cd src/main/frontend in the terminal